paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

 #### Assign taxonomy to ASVs by running taxonomic classification

-The command for running the taxonomic classification is one of the most time-consuming and memory-intensive commands in the SOP.
+The command for running the taxonomic classification is the most time-consuming and memory-intensive commands in the SOP.
 If you encounter an error due to insufficient memory and cannot increase your memory usage, consider adjusting the `--p-reads-per-batch` option to a value lower than the default (which is dynamic, depending on sample depth and the number of threads), and try running the command with fewer jobs (for example, set `--p-n-jobs` to `1`).
 Additionally, you can assign taxonomy to your ASVs using a Naive-Bayes approach implemented in the scikit-learn Python library, along with the SILVA 138 or Greengene2 database.
 The pre-trained classifiers can be obtained from Qiime2 data-resources [^5].
 Here, we used Silva v.
 138 as the reference database for the process.

 [^5]: https://docs.qiime2.org/2023.7/data-resources/
 ```